 Arriving at camp can seem daunting, but we want to ensure you that we want to make it as easy for you as we can.
 On the first day of your session, usually a Sunday, unless otherwise noted, you can arrive at camp anytime between 2:30 and 3:30 pm to drop off your camper.
-There are 4 stations you will travel to, to ensure that all relevant information is double checked with the appropriate staff member.
+(You will receive an email confirmation of drop off times) There are 4 stations you will travel to, to ensure that all relevant information is double checked with the appropriate staff member.